9.5. Member Functions and Program Organization

 4. x is the implicit argument and y and z are both explicit arguments

 The implicit argument is also called the implicit object, the default argument, or the default object.
-Java programmers call the implicit argument "this object," and we can do the same in C++.
-Sadly, the word "default" gets used in different, unrelated ways.
-So, you must recognize that "default" as used here is different and distinct from the default arguments introduced in chapter 6.
+Java programmers call the implicit argument "this object," and experienced C++ programmers also understand the term.
+Notice that "default" as used here is different and distinct from the default arguments introduced in chapter 6.

 Summary

 The program temporarily binds function calls to the implicit argument (or object), which is always on the left side of the dot or arrow operator.
 If there are explicit arguments, the program passes them inside the parentheses.
 We can see the explicit parameters in the function definition and the corresponding arguments in the function call.
 We can also see the parameter's name in each function statement using the parameter.
-But the implicit argument seems to be missing, but it's there, its presence implied by the member function rules.
+However, the implicit argument seems to be missing; nevertheless, it's there, its presence implied by the member function rules.
+C++ programs pass the implicit object's address to the automatically defined pointer variable named this.
 A picture clarifying the difference between 'implicit' and 'explicit' objects or arguments.
-In the function call 'o1.function(o2, o3, ..., on)' object o1 is implicit while the objects o2 through on are explicit.
+In the function call o1.function(o2, o3, ..., on), object o1 is implicit while the objects o2 through on are explicit.
 The function definition makes it easier to see why we use these terms to describe the objects participating in a function call.
 The program can access the members of the implicit object with only the member's name, but it must use both the parameter and member name to access any parameter's members.
 The rules of object-oriented functions imply access to the implicit object's members.
 Alternatively, the program must use the names of the explicit objects, the arguments in the parentheses, o2 through o-n, to access their members.
 For example, c2.member.

-In a sense, we are right back where we began our discussion of implicit and explicit, but we are in a better position to add some critical detail.
+In a sense, we are right back where we began our discussion of implicit and explicit, but in a better position to add some critical detail.
 All the objects or arguments are visible in a member function call but not in a function definition.
 The compiler builds member function calls to bind the call to an object automatically, but the mechanism doesn't use the name of the calling object.
 Nevertheless, the member function may access the member variables of every object involved in the function call, including the implicit and all of the explicit objects.
 But what about member variables that are private?
 The keyword private secures member variables at the class level but not at the object level.
-Each concept that this paragraph touches upon is more easily illustrated with an example, and so we return to the Time class and the add function introduced above.
+An example is the easiest way to illustrate and understand these concepts, so we return to the Time class and the add function introduced above.

 Time y;